 Broken Sealed Unit?
 Why A New Window May Cost You Less Than Repair

-More often than not, reglazing will not work for older, single pane or aluminum windows.
+More often than not, reglazing will not work for older, single-pane or aluminium windows.
 The reason for this is the thickness of the glass unit.
 In single pane (and double pane) windows, the window sash was made to hold only a specific number of panes.
 Thus, if you are looking to upgrade to double or triple pane windows, the larger unit simply would not fit.

 Not only will it not fit, but chances are it will not solve the problem either.
 No matter how good the condition of the window frame appears to be, the contents of the wall will make all the difference in the performance and longevity of vinyl windows.
 This means that usually insulation is either missing or defunct by this point.
 Older windows often also have problems with rotten wood and building materials that are not visible until the existing window is removed.
 While replacing just the glass will save you money by limiting the amount of heat lost through conduction and convection, it will not address the sizeable amounts of heat lost through the cracks around the window or damaged frame and wall components.